-Amortization expense relating to certain property, plant and equipment and intangible assets employed in the Company's manufacturing operations and BlackBerry service operations decreased by \$286 million to \$53 million for fiscal 2017, compared to \$339 million for fiscal 2016.
-This decrease primarily reflects the lower cost base of assets as a result of the LLA Impairment Charge and patent abandonments during fiscal 2017.
+Amortization expense relating to certain property, plant and equipment and intangible assets employed in the Company's service operations and BlackBerry service operations decreased by \$29 million to \$24 million for fiscal 2018, compared to \$53 million for fiscal 2017.
+This decrease primarily reflects the lower cost base of assets as a result of the Fiscal 2017 LLA Impairment Charge and Fiscal 2018 LLA Impairment abandonments during fiscal 2017 and fiscal 2018.

-Investment Loss, Net
+Investment Income (Loss), Net

-Investment loss, which includes the interest expense from the Debentures, decreased by \$32 million to \$27 million in fiscal 2017, from \$59 million in fiscal 2016.
-The decrease is primarily attributable to the reduced principal balance of Debentures outstanding to the lower rate of interest on the 3.75% Debentures relative to the 6% Debentures, and to a gain on sale of a cost based investment, partially offset by the recognition of an other-than-temporary impairment on cost-based investments and a lower average cash and investments balance.
+Investment income (loss), net, which includes the interest expense from the Debentures, increased by \$150 million to income of \$123 million in fiscal 2018, from a loss of \$27 million in fiscal 2017.
+The increase is primarily attributable to the net interest received from Qualcomm Arbitration Award and Nokia Arbitration Decision, reduced principal balance of Debentures outstanding and the lower rate of interest on the 3.75% Debentures relative to the 6% Debentures, partially offset by a gain on sale of a cost based investment in fiscal 2017 that did not recur in fiscal 2018.
 See "Financial Condition - Liquidity and Capital Resources".